For detailed instructions on how to measure your horse's hooves for Scoot Boots, see the video and instructions below.

 - We highly recommend taking measurements in mm but if that's not possible, you can convert measurements taken in inches to mm.

-- Some horses have two different sized hooves so be sure to measure both left and right hooves to see if they are different.
+- Some horses have two different sized hooves so be sure to measure both left and right hooves to see if they are very different.

 To measure your horse yourself, follow these 3 steps: